 The result of poll once declared shall be final.
 The decision as declared by the Chairman should be recorded in the Minutes of the Meeting.

-Specimens of the polling record and the announcement of the result of poll are placed at Annexure XIII and XIV respectively.
+Specimen of the announcement of the result of poll is placed at Annexure XIII.

 10. Prohibition on Withdrawal of Resolutions